turtlebot/turtlebot_create_desktop/README.md

 turtlebot_create_desktop
 ========================

-Visualisation tools for the iRobot Create
+Visualisation and simulation tools for the iRobot Create